wmaynard/chat-service/README.md

 Any endpoint that a game client or other token representing a player hits the chat-service, Platform will return unread messages for the player.
 This helps keep the traffic minimal.
 For _every single request_ made to Chat, the consuming client should:

-* Include a UTC Unix timestamp in the body or parameters (as appropriate) with the key of `lastRead`.
+* Include a UTC Unix timestamp in the query parameters with the key of `lastRead`.
+* Optionally include a boolean in the query paramaters with the key of `detailed`.
+If true, this will return `room.data` fields.
 * Find the maximum timestamp returned in the unread messages and store it for use in the next request to Chat.
 * Cache chat messages locally